 Lost Nation - Delmar is a very small town located in the state of Iowa.
-With a population of 2,283 people and just one neighborhood, Lost Nation - Delmar is the 245th largest community in Iowa.
-Lost Nation - Delmar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,269 people and just one neighborhood, Lost Nation - Delmar is the 245th largest community in Iowa.
+Lost Nation - Delmar has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lost Nation - Delmar is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lost Nation - Delmar is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Lost Nation - Delmar who work in management occupations (14.35%), healthcare (12.68%), and office and administrative support (9.15%).

-Lost Nation - Delmar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lost Nation - Delmar does not have a public transit system used by locals to get to and from work.

-The citizens of Lost Nation - Delmar are slightly less educated than the national average of 21.84% for the average city or town: 16.64% of adults in Lost Nation - Delmar have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Lost Nation - Delmar rank slightly lower than the national average.
+16.64% of adults 25 and older in Lost Nation - Delmar have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Lost Nation - Delmar in 2022 was $32,671, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $130,684 for a family of four.
 However, Lost Nation - Delmar contains both very wealthy and poor people as well.